CSE and Policing Knowledge Hub

 The International Centre, together with the National Policing Lead for Child Protection and Abuse Investigation, received funding from the College of Policing and HEFCE Knowledge Fund to develop a knowledge hub to support policing responses to child sexual exploitation (CSE), other forms of sexual abuse and associated vulnerabilities in adolescence.

-This work will bring together academics, young people and the police, along with other relevant professionals, to improve the use of evidence in police responses to young people affected by CSE, other forms of CSA and associated vulnerabilities
+This work brought together academics, young people and the police, along with other relevant professionals, to improve the use of evidence in police responses to young people affected by CSE, other forms of CSA and associated vulnerabilities.

 This programme ran from late 2015 to March 2017.
 It aimed to:

 - Communicate the existing evidence base on CSE, other forms of CSA and associated vulnerabilities to police and relevant partners;

 - Support police to develop and use research evidence in their work, with a particular focus on ‘what works’ in policing responses to these issues;

 - Facilitate dialogue between police and other professionals, and police and young people affected by these issues, as to how police responses could be improved.

 Please see www.uobcsepolicinghub.org.uk/about/project-summary or please contact Debra Allnock at email@example.com if you would like any further information on this project.

 Jun 22, 2021

 Jun 17, 2021